Ethics (Star Trek: The Next Generation): Overview

+The episode was directed by Chip Chalmers and featured guest stars Patti Yasutake, Brian Bonsall, and Caroline Kava.
+This episode was first broadcast in syndication the week of March 2, 1992.
+In the special effects scene for the experimental surgery, the character Worf is played by his photo-double Al Foster.

 Reception

 Screen Rant contributor Derek Draven argued that "Ethics" is the show's fifth "Most Important Episode with a Moral Message," writing that "'Ethics' is a two-pronged social message.
 The first involves the morality of committing suicide in the face of a tremendous physical challenge, while the other focuses on the lengths someone will go to in order to prove a medical theory.
 It's both poignant and relevant."

 In 2011, the A.V.
 Club gave this episode a B−.

 Releases

 The episode was released in the United States on November 5, 2002, as part of the season five DVD box set.
 The first Blu-ray release was in the United States on November 18, 2013, followed by the United Kingdom the next day, November 19, 2013.